bartmika/bartlomiejmika-hugo/content/post/2021/learn-crystal-lang-with-practice-problems-part-1-variables-math-and-strings.md

 **Absolutely do not proceed if you have not read the above!
 You have been warned.**.

 According to the documentation, once you finish reading the [tutorials](https://crystal-lang.org/reference/tutorials/basics/index.html) section, you are to move on to reading the [language specifications](https://crystal-lang.org/reference/syntax_and_semantics/index.html) section.
-This is fine but I like to play with the language as I learn to cement the fundamentals; as a result, I am writing this series of blog posts with some practise problems you can try out to assist you with learning **crystal-lang**.
+This is fine but I like to play with the language as I learn to cement the fundamentals; as a result, I am writing this series of blog posts with some practice problems you can try out to assist you with learning **crystal-lang**.

 With all this mind, let's begin!